hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

                      1, 0) # (M, N) you want in |B|

-There are several adjustable options, the details of which can be found in the API documentation for :obj:`~simsopt.mhd.boozer.Boozer` and :obj:`~simsopt.mhd.boozer.Quasisymmetry`.
-The numerical resolution of the Boozer-coordinate transformation can be adjusted by passing parameters to the :obj:`~simsopt.mhd.boozer.Boozer` constructor, as in ``Boozer(vmec, mpol=64, ntor=32)``.
+There are several adjustable options, the details of which can be found in the API documentation for :obj:`~simsopt.mhd.Boozer` and :obj:`~simsopt.mhd.Quasisymmetry`.
+The numerical resolution of the Boozer-coordinate transformation can be adjusted by passing parameters to the :obj:`~simsopt.mhd.Boozer` constructor, as in ``Boozer(vmec, mpol=64, ntor=32)``.
 The second argument to ``Quasisymmetry`` above sets the quasisymmetry objective to be evaluated at normalized toroidal flux of 0.5, but you are free to provide different values.
 Or, a list of values can be provided to target quasisymmetry on multiple surfaces.
-The :obj:`~simsopt.mhd.boozer.Quasisymmetry` also has optional arguments to adjust the normalization and weighting of different Fourier modes.
+The :obj:`~simsopt.mhd.Quasisymmetry` also has optional arguments to adjust the normalization and weighting of different Fourier modes.

 We now define the total objective function.
 As with the previous